GelingerMedia/neosense/README.md

-# neosense
+# firstNeoContract
-NEO Licensing dApp Smart Contract built with Python (neo-boa), used as example contract in Dean's NEO Development Workshops.
+NEO Licensing dApp Smart Contract built with Python (neo-boa) a small play from GelingerMedia

-The smart contract is explained in this tutorial (NEO Amsterdam Developer Workshop): https://youtu.be/yLPEsst_SVw